K-m-jesferali/Rice-leaf-Disease-Prediction/README.md

 A **Convolutional Neural Network (CNN)** was used with the following layers:

-- Convolutional + MaxPooling layers for feature extraction
+- Base Model:Convolutional + MaxPooling layers for feature extraction
-- Dropout layers for regularization
+- Dropout layers: for regularization
+- Fully Connected Layers: for classification
+- Output Layer: softmax activation (for 3-class classification)

+A **Transfer Learning** was used with the following layers:

+- Base Model: MobileNetV2 (pre-trained on ImageNet) used for feature extraction.
+- Frozen Layers: The convolutional base is frozen to retain pre-trained weights.
-- Dense (fully connected) layers for classification
+- Fully Connected Layers: for classification
+- Dropout layers: for regularization
-- Output layer with softmax activation (for 3-class classification)
+- Output Layer: softmax activation (for 3-class classification)

 ---